 After two days of agonised discussion they decided to declare a new emergency and to suspend parliamentary government indefinitely, a contingency for which the Constitution had always allowed.
-Federal and State Assemblies and Executive Councils were suspended on 16 May and a National Operations Council (NOC) set up to rule the country by decree until further notice.
+Federal and State Assemblies and Executive Councils were sus-301 pended on 16 May and a National Operations Council (NOC) set up to rule the country by decree until further notice.